U.S. flag

 • October 31, 2022: Traffic Department Announces Projects on Hampshire Street, Main Street, and Aberdeen Avenue

-On Tuesday, June 6, from 4:30 p.m. to 6:30 p.m., the City of Cambridge will hold an open house for the Main Street Safety Improvement Project at the Pisani Center at 131 Washington St.
+On Thursday, June 8, from 4:30 p.m. to 6:30 p.m., the City of Cambridge hosted an open house for the Main Street Safety Improvement Project at the plaza at the intersection of Main Street and Bishop Allen Drive.

-The open house will provide an opportunity for the community to drop by in-person to talk to city staff, ask questions, and provide feedback.
-Information presented at the open house will be similar to what was presented at the May 31 virtual community meeting for the project.
+The open house provided an opportunity for the community to drop by in-person to talk to city staff, ask questions, and provide feedback.
+Information presented at the open house was similar to what was presented at the May 31 virtual community meeting for the project.

 The open house will consist of display boards showing the following: